-Details: As part of a periodic code improvement project, the proposed minor amendments to Title 16 (Environment) of the Camas Municipal Code (CMC) include updates of state law, corrections to typos, or to clarify sections that may have been challenging to administer since the past review cycle.
-Staff has provided a report to summarize the proposed CMC amendments along with two attachments of the same proposal, only illustrated differently.
+A. Public Hearing for Minor Amendments to Camas Municipal Code at Title 16 Environment Details: As part of a periodic code improvement project, the proposed minor amendments to Title 16 - Environment of the Camas Municipal Code (CMC) include updates to state law, corrections to typos, or to clarify sections that may have been challenging to administer since the past review cycle.
+This item was previously discussed during a workshop session before the Commission on November 15th.
+Staff provided a report to summarize the proposed CMC amendments along with two attachments of the same proposal, only illustrated differently.
 Attachment 1 shows the draft changes as strike-though text or underlined.
 Attachment 2 provides the amendments without any mark-ups.

-Presenter: Sarah Fox, Senior Planner Recommended Action: Staff requests Planning Commission direction on the proposed amendments.
+Presenter: Sarah Fox, Senior Planner

-Staff Report for Minor Amendment to Title 16 (MC16-06)
+Recommended Action: Staff recommends that Planning Commission conduct a public hearing, deliberate and forward a recommendation to City Council.

+Staff Report (File No. MC16-06)

-Attachment 1 - Draft Title 16 with Mark-ups
+Attachment 1 - Draft Title 16

 Attachment 2 - Draft Title 16

 Attachment 3 - Current Title 16